 We invite you to participate in a small group – a gathering to get acquainted, deepen relationships with others within the congregation, and provide a forum for spiritual reflection, study or values clarification.

-New groups form in October and February and existing groups with openings add new members.
+New groups form in September/October and February and existing groups with openings add new members.

 What are Small Groups?

 Small Groups are gatherings of 6-12 people focusing on a common interest or practice.
 Participants commit to meet once or twice a month for a congregational year.
 Groups meet at River Road or in group members’ homes.

 - Women’s Groups

 - Spiritual Themes

 During the open enrollment periods in September/October and February, a list of open groups with meeting information appears here.
 Any new groups trying to form also appear.